T1mofi/AR_drawing_tool_for_iOS/Documents/Software Requirements Specification.md

 Children and youth who are interested in technology.
 And people of other age categories who are interested AR.

 ### 2.4 Assumptions and Dependencies
-User permission to access the camera must be obtained.
+1. User permission to access the camera must be obtained.
-The compass and accelerometer of the device should work correctly.
+2. The compass and accelerometer of the device should work correctly.
-The application can be used only in good lighting.
+3. The application can be used only in good lighting.

 ## 3. System Requirements

-### 3.1 Functional Requirements
+### 3.1 Functional
+What?Why?
-display reality
+1. display camera image
-add augmented reality
+2. add augmented reality
-reset scene
+	Augmented realiti is a core functionality
+3. add shapes
+4. place shape in front of camera
+5. place shape on the surface
-undo last
+4. undo last
+6. reset scene
+8. choose chape
+7. shape piccker
-shape piccker -> size picker
+9.			    \\-> size picker
-color picker
+8. 			     \-> color picker

 ### 3.2 Non-Functional Requirements
-without lags and bugs
+1. No less than 30 fps
-constant position on scene
+2. constant position of objects on scene